-Whilst the focus of the research was on the culture, attitudes, and behaviours of the mountaineering community, there are a number of practical reasons why mountaineers may be overrepresented in the statistics.
+There are a number of practical reasons why mountaineers may be overrepresented in the New Zealand statistics.
 It is possible to explore these reasons and an awareness allows mountaineers to build them into their risk management and decision-making.

 Avalanche terrain